yuehao/yuehao.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 My research group focuses on in-depth understandings of accelerator physics.
-Our goal is to find elegant approaches to achieve a high-intensity and high-quality beam of charged particles in an accelerator.
-Such a beam provides a powerful tool in various fields, such as high energy/nuclear physics, condensed matter physics, biology/chemistry, medical and industrial applications.
-The main approach of my group is the theoretical analysis and corresponding computer simulation.
+Our goal is to find elegant approaches to achieve a high-intensity and/or high-quality beam of charged particles in an accelerator.
+Such a beam provides a powerful tool in various fields, such as colliders or fix target accelerators for high energy/nuclear physics research, acclerator based light source for condensed matter physics, biology and chemistry, and medical or industrial applications.
+The main approach of my group is the theoretical analysis,the corresponding computer simulation and data driven approaches.